Interaction and immersion create a new concept of reading experience

 The publishing industry is desperate for new forms of storytelling.
 The novel may not be dying, as some cultural critics suggest, but physical book sales are in decline around the world.
 Ebooks have compensated with solid growth in recent years, including a boom in self-publishing, but these are expected to plateau once the device market is saturated.
 Enhanced ebooks with features such as audio-visual content have yet to prove there is a sustainable market for them.

-(TLP) is a British group that brings together publishers, developers and authors to encourage collaboration, and funds writers and technologists producing inter-disciplinary content.
+The Literary Platform (TLP) is a British group that brings together publishers, developers and authors to encourage collaboration, and funds writers and technologists producing inter-disciplinary content.
 It is attempting to bring the horizon closer by developing the use of new technologies in literature.

 “We hope that writers will take an active part in these new creative processes,” says founder Sophie Rochestor.
 “We’re trying to inform them of the new options they have in this digital era.”